ZennerIoT/element-parsers/README.md

 ### Comtac KLAX v2 SML

+* 2023-03-09: Added profile field and handling of converter_factor.
+Added data.zaehlernummer from server_id.
 * 2023-03-03: Added warning when using with app_version < 1.0.
 * 2022-12-01: Added do_extend_reading callback.
 * 2022-03-28: Not adding obis values when unit="NDEF".